Sherri R. Greenberg, M.S. – Chairperson

 Mr. Jones might be best known in the community as founder of the local radio talk show “Health Talk” on KAZI FM 88.7, which for more than 11 years has focused on improving the health of residents of Austin and Travis County.

 Mr. Jones holds a Bachelor of Arts degree from Oglethorpe University in Atlanta, Georgia, a Master of Public Administration from the University of Pittsburgh, and has completed course work towards the PhD in Management and Policy from The University of Texas School of Public Health in Houston.
 In addition he is a Woodrow Wilson Administrative Fellow and an Associate in the American College of Healthcare Executives.

-The City of Austin appointed Mr. Jones to a four-year term on the Central Health Board of Managers in January 2018.
+The Travis County Commissioners Court appointed Mr. Jones to a four-year term on the Central Health Board of Managers in January 2018.

 Maram Museitif is a public health and health care professional with more than 10 years of experience working in large research, academic, and government health settings, and has a solid understanding of the challenges facing health care delivery in the United States and globally.

 Ms. Museitif holds a master’s degree in public health and is certified in public health and clinical research.
 She is the chair of the Legislative, Policy and Advocacy Committee for the Texas Public Health Association where she prioritizes and advocates for statewide policies, programming, and funding to address public health issues.